Walter Washington: Later life

 After ending his term as mayor, Washington joined the New York-based law firm of Burns, Jackson, Miller & Summit, becoming a partner.
 He opened the firm's Washington, D.C. office.

-His first wife, Benneta, died in 1991.
+His first wife, Bennetta, died in 1991.
 In 1994, he married Mary Burke Nicholas, an economist and government official.
 She died November 30, 2014, at age 88.

 Washington went into semi-retirement in the mid-1990s.
 He fully retired at the end of the decade in his early eighties.
 Washington remained a beloved public figure in the District and was much sought after for his political commentary and advice.
 In 2002, he endorsed Anthony A. Williams for a second mayoral term.
 Washington's endorsement carried sufficient weight to be noted by all local news outlets.

 Washington died at Howard University Hospital on October 27, 2003.
 Hundreds of mourners came to see him lying in state at the John A. Wilson Building (City Hall), and also attended his funeral at Washington National Cathedral.